 God and Consciousness

 Many religious traditions, in their efforts to express the grandeur and mystery of the divine, personify God as a great Being.
-This divine figure is often depicted as existing apart and away from us, approachable only indirectly through prayer, ritual, or adherence to sacred texts.
-While such personifications serve useful roles in communal worship, moral guidance, and psychological comfort, they can also become an obstacle to deeper understanding.
+This divine figure is often depicted as existing apart and away from us, seated in a heavenly realm, and approachable only through prayer, ritual, or adherence to sacred texts.
+While such personifications serve useful roles in communal worship, moral guidance, and psychological comfort, they can be an obstacle to deeper understanding.

-The notion of a separate, personal God, however benevolent or mighty, implies a duality: a creator distinct from creation.
-This belief in separation, born of our ordinary, ego-centric way of understanding the world, imagines the divine in a distant realm, often removed from what is already present.
+The notion of a separate, personal God implies a duality: a creator distinct from creation.
+This belief in separation arises from our ordinary, ego-centric way of understanding the world.

-The nondual perspective suggests that what these texts are pointing to is not something at a distance from ourselves.
-It is our own consciousness.
-Consciousness is our most intimate, everyday experience.
+The nondual perspective suggests that what these texts are pointing to is not a divine entity at a distance.
+Rather, it is the very consciousness with which the world is perceived.
+Consciousness is not some extraordinary, heightened state; it is our most intimate, everyday experience.
 It is closer than our breath.
-Consciousness is the very light by which we perceive.
+Consciousness is the light by which all perception occurs.
 It is with us whether we are waking, dreaming, or in deep sleep*.
-It is that in which we “live and move and have our being” (Acts 17:28), not as an external force acting upon us, but as the very substance of existence.
+It is that in which we “live and move and have our being” (Acts 17:28), not as an external force acting upon us, but as the very substance of experience.

-God, then, as consciousness, isn't reserved for holy places or specific times, but is the living substance of perception, and the very essence of life itself.
-Here, the distinction between the worshiper and the worshipped, or the seeker and the sought, dissolves in the presence of pure awareness expressing itself, spontaneously, as the world of form.
+God, then, as consciousness, isn't reserved for holy places or specific times, but is the living substance of perception, the very essence of life itself.
+Here, the distinction between the worshiper and the worshipped, the seeker and the sought, dissolves in the unifying presence of pure awareness expressing itself, spontaneously, as the world.

 *It is consciousness that hears the alarm clock in the morning.